gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 ## Later: A Conversation in a Palace

-Ishad hobbled away between two guardsmen to get his ankle splinted.
-The magician put her hand on my chest.
-"Better?" she asked.
+Ishad hobbles away between two guardsmen to get his ankle splinted.
+The magician puts her hand on my chest.
+"Better?" she asks.

-I nodded.
-The itch was gone.
-That felt like something I ought to celebrate, but I was bone-tired and sopping wet, and—saints, what the hell was I going to tell Sehdie?
-And what in the doubled hells with hot sauce was I going to say to Tessor?
+I nod.
+The itch is gone.
+That feels like something I ought to celebrate, but I am bone-tired and sopping wet, and—saints, what the hell am I going to tell Sehdie?
+And what in the doubled hells with hot sauce am I going to say to Tessor?

-I raised my palms.
+I raise my palms.
 "Yes, thank you.
 I am honored that—"

-She took her hand from my chest.
+She takes her hand from my chest.
 "Save your honor, boy, that's someone else's job.
 He's safe."
-The last was directed to the guardsman standing at my elbow.
+The last is directed to the guardsman standing at my elbow.
-He nodded.
+He nods.

-"What's going to—" I started, but she was already walking away.
+"What's going to—" I start, but she is already walking away.

-"Come on," the guardsman said.
+"Come on," the guardsman says.
 "Captain's going to want to talk to you."

 "Wait!
 I have to tell my mother.
 And—and my girl."

-"Nope," he said sympathetically.
+"Nope," he says sympathetically.
 "Right now, the only thing you have to do is come with me, because the captain wants to talk to you."

-They gave me bread and cheese, and a clean bucket for the necessaries, and locked the door behind them.
+They give me bread and cheese and a clean bucket for the necessaries, and lock the door behind them.

-At least I could see the sky.
-It was a perfect dawn blue, as if someone had just applied a fresh coat of lacquer to it.
-I ate what they'd left me, used the bucket, and then lay there with my arms pillowing my head and rehearsed a hundred awful opening lines.
+At least I can see the sky.
+It's a perfect dawn blue, as if someone has just applied a fresh coat of lacquer to it.
+I eat what they left me, use the bucket, and then lie there with my arms pillowing my head and rehearse a hundred awful opening lines.

-The sky was still the same perfect blue when I woke up.
+The sky is still the same perfect blue when I wake up.
 "Mmph?"

-The guard nudged me again with his boot.
+The guard nudges me again with his boot.
 "They'll see you now."

-The walls were tiled in elaborate blue and white patterns.
-The ceilings were whitewashed, just like those in every house in Coriandel.
-We passed clerks, jurists, a housemaid, and a Gifted camel wearing oversized spectacles.
-None of them gave us a second glance.
-Maybe if I'd been wearing a really nice pair of gloves…
+The walls are tiled in elaborate blue and white patterns.
+The ceilings are whitewashed, just like those in every house in Coriandel.
+We pass clerks, jurists, a housemaid, and a Gifted camel wearing oversized spectacles.
+None of them give us a second glance.

-We rounded a corner into magnificence.
-The walls here weren't tiled.
-They were covered in dark wooden panels inlaid with malachite and mother-of-pearl.
-Brass dayglass lanterns as yellow as the sun shone in place of windows.
+We round a corner into magnificence.
+The walls here aren't tiled.
+They are covered in dark wooden panels inlaid with malachite and mother-of-pearl.
+Brass dayglass lanterns as yellow as the sun shine in place of windows.

-Oh, and there was a throne.
-I knew it was a throne because it looked just like one.
-And the man sitting in it, ignoring the coffee steaming on the little table at his elbow while he cracked pistachios?
-He looked just like the emir.
+Oh, and there is a throne.
+I know it's a throne because it looks just like one.
+And the man sitting in it, ignoring the coffee steaming on the little table at his elbow while he cracks pistachios?
+He looks just like the emir.

-I knew this story.
-I'd heard Ishad tell it a hundred times.
-Ten strides from the throne I dropped to my knees, bowed my head, and raised my arms, wrists crossed.
+I know this story.
+I've heard Ishad tell it a hundred times.
+Ten strides from the throne I drop to my knees, bow my head, and raise my arms, wrists crossed.

-The guard to my left cleared his throat.
+The guard to my left clears his throat.
 "You'll, um, you'll be wantin' t' stand up, lad.
 We don' do it that way t' more."

-I looked up.
-The emir tossed a nut into his mouth and dropped the shell on the floor beside his throne.
+I look up.
+The emir tosses a nut into his mouth and drops the shell on the floor beside his throne.
 "Yes, sir."
-I rose as smoothly as I could, my cheeks burning.
+I rise as smoothly as I can, my cheeks burning.

 "So."
-The emir picked up another pistachio.  *Crack.* *Toss.* *Click-click* as the shell bounced across the floor.
+The emir picks up another pistachio.  *Crack.* *Toss.* *Click-click* as the shell bounces across the floor.
 "You made it."

 "Yes, Your Grace."
-I kept my head down.
+I keep my head down.

 "And your companion got through as well, I hear."
-He cocked his head to one side a moment.
+He cocks his head to one side a moment.
 "That's his second time, isn't it?"

-Well, technically, he didn't actually go into the Tombs themselves this time.
+Well, technically, he didn't actually go into the Tombs himself this time.
 He found another way down to the pool and was there waiting for me when I came out.
-But all I said was, "Yes, Your Grace."
+But all I say is, "Yes, Your Grace."

 "Hm.
 Brave man.
 Are you a brave man too?"

 Twelve hours earlier I would have said yes, but that was before the bridge.
 "Depends, Your Grace."

 "Oh?"
-He steepled his fingers under his chin, frowning as if trying to place my face.
+He steeples his fingers under his chin, frowning as if trying to place my face.
 "On what?"

-I shrugged.
+I shrug.
 "I don't run from fights, Your Grace, but I'm not sure that's the same thing as being brave."

-He picked up another pistachio.
-"Not it isn't," he said softly, his mind obviously elsewhere.
+He picks up another pistachio.
+"Not it isn't," he says softly, his mind obviously elsewhere.

-Soft-soled shoes scuffed the stones behind me.
-The emir straightened up.
+Soft-soled shoes scuff the stones behind me.
+The emir straightens up.
 "Well?
 Do you have the Bantangui woman?"

 "No, Your Grace."
-I didn't turn to look at the speaker.
+I don't turn to look at the speaker.
 "The madwoman's houseman went to her seeking help for his mistress.
 She and her maid chose poison."

 "Of course they did."
-The prince sighed.
+The prince sighs.
 "Do what you need to, then prepare their bodies with all honors.
 We'll make a gift of them for the ambassador."

 "Your Grace."
-Soft steps receded.
-What had that all been about?
+Soft steps recede.
+What had that been about?
 Nothing to do with me, whatever it was.
 Madwomen and Bantangui taking poison—that was someone else's story.

-The emir sat brooding on his throne.
-One tiddle tum tum, two tiddle tum tum… At twenty, I cleared my throat.
-The guard on my right elbowed me, but the emir looked up.
+The emir broods on his throne.
+One tiddle tum tum, two tiddle tum tum…  At twenty, I clear my throat.
+The guard on my right elbows me, but the emir looks up.
 "What?
 Oh, yes.
 You're free to go."
-He waved a hand.
+He waves a hand.
 "Royal leniency, lucky this time, have your eyes if you ever do it again, et cetera.
 You'll want to check in on your teacher, I imagine."

 "Yes, Your Grace.
 Thank you."

-He waved his hand again.
-Taking that as their cue, the guards saluted.
-Taking that as mine, I bowed my head and turned to go.
+He waves his hand again.
+Taking that as their cue, the guards salute.
+Taking that as mine, I bow my head and turn to go.

 "Wait."

-I paused.
-The emir held up a small bag.
+I pause.
+The emir holds up a small bag.
 "Do you still like pistachios?"

 Still?
-I shrugged.
-"Yes, Your Grace.
-Loved 'em as a kid."
+I shrug.
+"Yes, Your Grace."

 "Good."
-He knotted the bag and tossed it to me.
+He knots the bag and tosses it to me.
 "I find I have more than I can eat today, and it would be a shame to let them go to the hogs."

-I stared at him for a moment.
-Where had I heard that before?
+I stare at him for a moment.
+Where have I heard that before?
 "Thank you, Your Grace."

-I bowed and followed the guards out of the audience chamber.
+I bow and follow the guards out of the audience chamber.
 It must have been in one of Ishad's stories, or in one of the books Kerrem read to me when we were young.
 Whatever—it too was probably someone else's story.

-The guards showed me to the courtyard.
-I took a deep breath.
-I'd made it.
-I really had.
-Grinning, I tossed the bag into the air and caught it.
-The knot the emir had tied came undone.
-Dozens of tiny nuts fell to the floor, bouncing away in every direction.
-A trio of children walking past on their way to class or to chores scampered after them, each one their own story.
+The guards show me to the courtyard.
+I take a deep breath.
+I've made it.
+I really have.
+Grinning, I toss the bag into the air and catch it.
+The knot comes undone.
+Dozens of tiny nuts fall to the floor, bouncing away in every direction.
+A trio of children walking past on their way to class or to chores scamper after them, each one their own story.

 </section>